eoap/ogc-bp-ap-annex-a-examples/README.md

 This repository contains the examples provided in the Annex A of the OGC Best Practice for Earth Observation Application Package.

+The Annex A is available at the URL [https://docs.ogc.org/bp/20-089r1.html#toc52](https://docs.ogc.org/bp/20-089r1.html#toc52)

 To run these examples you'll need:

-* a CWL runner - see [Installing a CWL runner](https://www.commonwl.org/user_guide/introduction/quick-start.html#installing-a-cwl-runner)
+* a CWL runner, follow the instructions provided here: [Installing a CWL runner](https://www.commonwl.org/user_guide/introduction/quick-start.html#installing-a-cwl-runner)
 * a container runtime such as `docker` or `podman`
 * a staged Sentinel-2 acquisition